LabunskyA/StegoProxy/README.md

 Java library and application to create staganography proxy connections over the Internet.

 # Usage
 Simply download client and/or server .jar files from releases page and run them with JRE 8+.
+It will print you what to do next.

 At you client machine you should use steganography ProxyClient.jar as proxy server.
 It will incapsulate your data into steganography channel and send it to server with proxy server.

-ProxyServer.jar shuold be running at external server and connected to real proxy server, like Squid.
+ProxyServer.jar should be running at external server and connected to real proxy server, like Squid.
 It will receive incapsulated data, decode and retranslate in to real proxy so it could reach real destination.

 # Contribute